PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 Generally, the faculty member is responsible for the overall theme of the seminar, and the UCA(s) is/are responsible for the logistics of the seminar.
 The UCA(s) is/are expected to be available to answer questions from students, to help students with their projects, and often to provide feedback during the group meeting time.

-The meeting times as well as the specific themes of each seminars are updated every term on [the IW seminar page of the Department of Computer Science](https://www.cs.princeton.edu/ugrad/independent-work/independent-work-seminars).
+The **meeting times** as well as **the specific themes of each seminars** are updated every term on [the IW seminar page of the Department of Computer Science](https://www.cs.princeton.edu/ugrad/independent-work/independent-work-seminars).

+➡️ **Please note that a UCA for a seminar is expected to be able to make the class meeting time for the seminar.
+It is your responsibility to check that you are available for the IW seminar for which you apply to be a UCA.**

 <!--
 ***********